A Universe of Stories

-This summer celebrate all the places you can visit just by reading a book.
-Each week we will be exploring a new travel destination with our summer theme of Reading Takes You Everywhere.
+This summer you can travel into outer space just by reading a book!
+Each week we will be exploring a different space destination with our summer theme of A Universe of Stories.

 Help Prevent “Summer Slide”

 Studies show that children who read in the summer do better in school in the fall.
 The library’s summer reading program is a fun and easy way to help develop your child’s love of reading.

 Children and their families are challenged to read all summer long.
 Children can record the number of minutes they read in a log held at the library.
 Library books, comics, magazines, eBooks – if you can read it, we count it.
 Each week, prizes are given to the readers.
 The goal is to read 20 minutes a day, 5 days a week.
 Child not reading yet? – We count being read to the same as reading.

 Besides a weekly prize, books will be given away when goals of 500 and 1000 minutes have been read.

 Adults and teens can also join in the fun by reading and entering drawings for prizes for each book read over the summer.
 E-books and audio books count as well.